How Do I Know I Won’t Become Addicted to Methadone?

 If you notice the signs that you may be in trouble of abusing your methadone medication, you must talk to your doctor.
 It is important to know when you may be about to abuse your medication, and if you feel this is a possibility, you should use preventative measures before it happens.

 You can know you won’t become addicted to methadone if you do not give into abusing the drug.
 And, as stated by the NIDA, “Only after several months of adherence to the clinic’s regulations are patients” even allowed to take their medication home.
 Methadone maintenance is safe and effective, and you can receive methadone treatment without becoming addicted to the drug.
-Call 800-678-5931(Who Answers?) to find out more about the treatment method and its regulations.
+Call 800-678-5931(Paid Advertiser) to find out more about the treatment method and its regulations.

 Looking for Help?